evmos/ethermint/x/feemarket/spec/README.md

 This document specifies the feemarket module which allows to define a global transaction fee for the network.

-This module has been designed to implement EIP1559 in cosmos-sdk.
+This module has been designed to support EIP1559 in cosmos-sdk.

 The `MempoolFeeDecorator` in `x/auth` module can be override to check the `baseFee` along with the `minimal-gas-prices` allowing to implement a global fee mechanism which vary depending on the network activity.